 When you join a swarm of people happily downloading the latest blockbuster or best selling album, it’s kind of easy to feel pretty safe.
 After all you’re hiding behind a piece of software built for anonymous torrenting, right?
 Well no that’s wrong and for the clue you only have to take a little look in the menu of most torrenting software – here’s a useful screenshot to illustrate the point.

 See those details?
 Those are the IP addresses of your fellow down-loaders, their location and which client they’re using.
 So if you’re downloading a pirated version of some movie – you can see everyone else who is downloading that movie too.
 Is it a big deal?
-After all you’re not likely to use that information as you’re doing the same thing.
+After all you’re not likely to use that information as you’re doing the same thing so do you need anonymity?
 Well imagine that information is available to any legal or copyright holder simply by attaching themselves to the download.

 What they can produce in seconds without any skill or knowledge is a huge list of IP addresses who are infringing the copyright on a particular download.
 Worse, those addresses can easily be turned into real names, addresses and phone numbers with a letter or legal notice to your ISP.
 It’s worth thinking about that sitting in your ISP is a log with full details of everything you’ve downloaded via torrents for anyone to see, the logs are usually kept for up to two years although that varies on local laws.
 The name that will be associated with the download will be whoever pays the bill for the ISP – makes you think doesn’t it.